schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 The `SolverService` is the most complex of all services.
 It implements an AI solution to find the best itinerary for a given route (see section Vehicle Routing Problem for more details).
-The original implementation of the Solver was developed in Java, and because Java is not a good fit for Lambda functions, it was decided to go for Quarkus Native as it provides smaller startup times, less memory consumption, and it wouldn't require to rewrite the whole solver in another language.
+Because the solver was developed in Java, and Java is not a good fit for Lambda functions, I decided to go with Quarkus Native due to its smaller startup times, less memory consumption, and mainly because I wouldn't need to rewrite the whole solver in another language.
 AWS Lambda function doesn't support Quarkus Native executions by default, so a custom Lambda extension was required $^3$.
-You can see more details about how to develop and deploy Quarkus Native to AWS using Github Actions [here](https://schmittjoaopedro.github.io/jekyll/update/2022/09/30/quarkus-native-aws-lambda-github-actions.html).
+You can see more details about Quarkus Native to AWS using Github Actions [here](https://schmittjoaopedro.github.io/jekyll/update/2022/09/30/quarkus-native-aws-lambda-github-actions.html).

 The trade-off with Quarkus Native and other languages is its compilation time, it takes a few minutes to generate the final binary and therefore requires more computation during the build.
-However, once the build is done and deployed, Quarkus Native in Lambda functions run quite well.
-They have a small initalization time and are very efficient in terms of memory consumption.
+However, once the build is done and deployed, Quarkus Native in Lambda functions run very well.
+They have little initalization time and are very efficient in terms of memory consumption.
-The image below shows the logs of a single lambda execution of the `SolverService`.
+The image below shows the logs for a single lambda execution of the `SolverService`.
-Notice the total time required to instantiate the whole solver took less than 300ms and the whole execution consumed 325MB of memory.
+Notice that the total time required to instantiate the solver took less than 300ms, and the execution consumed 325MB of memory.
-In this image you can also see the log details of the solving process, every time a new best solution (a.k.a. itinerary) is found it's reported in the logs, this search process is very CPU and memory heavy.
+Besides that, in the same image you can also see the log details of the solving process.
+Every time a new best solution (a.k.a. itinerary) is found the solver reports it in the logs.
-Because the `SolverService` is a heavy service, then the Lambda function was set to use 1.7GB of memory RAM so it has a complete CPU to run the code in the most efficient way possible.
+Because the `SolverService` is a heavy service, as it consumes a lot of CPU, then I set up the Lambda function to use 1.7GB of memory RAM so a complete CPU is available to run the code in the most efficient way possible.
-For this solver algorithm we don't benefit from parallel execution, so we don't need more CPUs.
+This solver algorithm doesn't benefit from multiple threads so I don't need more than one CPU.

 ![AWS Lambda Quarkus Native](/assets/imgs/aws-quarkus-native-lambda-execution.png)

-The other `OrchestratorService` and `DistanceService` run simpler algorithms than the `SolverService`, and therefore require less resources.
+The `OrchestratorService` and `DistanceService` are simple algorithms compared to the `SolverService`.
+They also require way less hardware resources.
-The following image shows the logs for the `DistanceService` after responding a request to calculate the distance matrix for a route.
+So you can have an idea, the following image shows the logs for the `DistanceService` after responding a request to calculate the distance matrix for a route.
-You can see from this execution that the initalization time was around the same as the previous `SolverService` however it consumed less memory due to its simpler logic, around 80MB.
+You can see from this execution that the initalization time was around the same as the previous `SolverService` but the memory consumed was smaller, around 80MB.

 ![Distance AWS Lambda Quarkus Native](/assets/imgs/distance-aws-quarkus-native-lambda-execution.png)

-All the three services that compose the `OptimizationService` communicate asynchronously through messages.
+All three services that compose the `OptimizationService` communicate asynchronously through messages.
-It was decided to use SNS as the main tool for this communication because it doesn't require to configure any frequent pooling to fetch the messages (like in SQS), so in theory we should expend less money.
+For this project I decided on SNS as the communication tool because it doesn't require frequent pooling to fetch the messages (like in SQS), so in theory we should save some costs.
-Also the SNS was combined with S3 to send the payload from point A to B, this was necessary because SNS only supports messages up to 256Kb, and most of the payloads overpass this limit.
+SNS was combined with S3 to send the payload from point A to B.
+SNS only supports messages up to 256Kb, and most payloads overpass this limit, then I use S3 to store the messages.
-The way it works is like this, every time a service A wants to send a message to another service B, it first persists the message under a S3 key prefix value equal to the route ID to be optimized.
+The way it works it simple, every time service A wants to send a message to service B, service A persists the message in S3 with a key prefix value equal to the route ID to be optimized.
-Then service A sends as part of the SNS message body the payload file path from the S3 bucket.
-When service B receives the notification, it fetches the content by opening up the payload from the given path in S3.
+Then service A sends an SNS message notification with the S3 key as part of its message body.
+When service B receives the notification, it fetches the content by opening up the payload from the given key in S3.

 ## General Performance Analysis

 ### Address Service Performance

-The `AddressService` is a AWS Lambda Function written in Java Script as already explained in the previous sections.
-In order to validate it's performance and scalability, a load test was conducted.
+In order to validate the performance and scalability of `AddressService` a load test was performed.
-The Gatling test framework was used for this task and the details of the simulation can be seen at the snippet below.
+I used Gatling as the testing framework for this task.
+You can see the simulation details in the snippet below.
+This test scenario queries the `AddressService` by passing different query values, and expects the response to be sucessfull.

 ```scala
 class AddressServiceSimulation extends Simulation {